dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2125: Supporting culture promotes community health and prosperity.
+### T2125: Supporting arts institutions benefits communities and society as a whole.

 |Support|
 |---|